Phil Nurse: Biography and career

 Born in Northern England to Barbadian parents, Phil naturally became enamoured with Football.
 He was a very promising player until a leg injury forced him to seek other active ways to rehabilitate itself.
 At the age of 17, he began using Muay Thai aka Thai Boxing to strengthen his injury and found the sport addictive.
 He began his training with Sken Kaewpadung, who is largely credited with bringing Muay Thai to the UK.
 Through dedication and hard training, Phil rose through the ranks of Thai Boxing becoming European and British Welterweight Champion.
-Phil's record to date is 32-3-0, with 15 fights by way of knock out.
-Though currently retired, He has held and never lost 3 title belts: European Light Welterweight Champion, Double British Champion, and British All Styles Super Light Welterweight Champion.
-Phil has successfully defended both his European Light Welterweight and his British Super Light Welterweight Titles twice.
+Phil's record to date is 32–3 (15 KO).
+Though currently retired, he has held and never lost three title belts: European Light Welterweight Champion, Double British Champion, and British All Styles Super Light Welterweight Champion.
+Nurse has successfully defended both his European Light Welterweight and his British Super Light Welterweight Titles twice.

-After drawing so much attention to his abilities in the Muay Thai circles around the world he decided to try boxing.
-He attained some success on the British Professional Boxing Circuit while still actively competing in Muay Thai.
-With a record of 14-3-0, He quickly climbed to number 11 in the UK.
-Phil spent three years as a professional boxer but ultimately realised that Thai Boxing was his life's ambition and deserved his full attention.
-As a Thai Boxer, Phil has fought professionally in the UK, Italy, Hong Kong, Sweden, Switzerland and the US.
-His training has also taken him to the camps of Thailand where he lived and trained alongside professional Thai fighters.

 Nurse is also the inventor and developer of the Gravity Rope jump rope, a combination speed rope and weighted jump rope that allows users to perform cardio, speed, and agility training, while simultaneously performing upper-body strength and resistance training.